Glossary of Photography Print Terms

 This type of print came to prominence with the introduction of chromogenic paper by Kodak in the 1950s.
 It is similar to the Silver Gelatin Print, but with the addition of colour layers embedded in the chemicals.
 These chemicals when exposed to light work together to create accurate colours.

 The use of this method is still common today, and has been adapted to work for the digital negative.
 This is often named a Digital C Print, or Lambda Print.
 Instead of light projected through a film negative, these prints render led light from a digital image directly onto chemically sensitive paper, which is then fixed and run through a water bath to remove excess chemicals.

 Pigment Print on Paper

-This is often referred to as a Giclee, or an Inkjet Print, and is one of the most common forms photographic print available today.
-This process begins with the choice of a high quality archival cotton rag paper, such as those manufactured by Ilford or Hannemuhle, Dye or pigment based inks are then sprayed onto the paper creating a representation of the digital image.
-This process is similar to that of a common household printer, but at a much higher quality.
-Current contemporary artists such as Fabrice Bigot and Christopher Rimmer use this method to present their work, as it offers the ability to have absolute control over the final look and feel of their finished work.
+This is often referred to as a Giclee or an Inkjet Print, and is one of the most common forms of photographic prints.
+This process begins with the choice of a high quality archival cotton rag paper, such as those manufactured by Ilford or Hannemuhle.
+Dye or pigment based inks are then sprayed onto the paper, thus creating a representation of the digital image.

 Wet Plate - Collodion Prints